optionblox/yieldblox-docs/docs/Whitepaper.md

 #### Utilization Tokens
 Utilization tokens track the pool's asset utilization ratios(the percentage of the pool's balance of that asset currently lent out).
 There is a separate utilization token for each asset held in the YieldBlox lending pool.

+The YieldBlox tracker account has clawback enabled so that it can clawback this asset.

 **Token Identification:**
 - Utilization tokens are issued by the YieldBlox tracker account